 Where do you get the wooden poles for this pole-shelter?
 Even many suburbanites have "problem areas" near their property borders, where young trees are growing up wild.
 The source for your poles could well be just such an area.
 As a bonus, you'll be cleaning up the area at the same time, improving the looks of your yard.

 Lacking such an area yourself, consider whether neighbors, friends, or relatives may have such an area on their land.
 Often, they'll be glad to have you offer to help "clean it up" by removing some brush.
 What's "brush" to them is "building material" to you, for this project.
 It doesn't matter what kinds of trees are available: all you need is some wood that will hold up through the winter.

-Having located a wood source, look for a straight sapling (a tree about 3 to 4 inches in diameter) with a sturdy branch 8 feet or more above the ground.
+Having located a wood source, look for a straight sapling (a tree about three to four inches in diameter) with a sturdy branch eight feet or more above the ground.
 Cut the tree down.

 With the felled tree in a horizontal position, you can now fashion your pole, by making three cuts:

 - Measure eight feet from where the branch that you chose meets the trunk, down towards the base of the tree.
 Cut off the excess wood (whatever exceeds the eight feet that you need).

-- Similarly, go back to the branch that will be forming the "fork," measure from where it meets the trunk out 8 inches, and trim the branch there.
+- Similarly, go back to the branch that will be forming the "fork," measure from where it meets the trunk out eight inches, and trim the branch there.